Processing math: 0%

 Conformal equivalence of annuli

-For $0 < r < R$, let $A(r, R) = \{z \in \mathbb{C}: r < |z| < R\}$, the annulus centered at the origin with inner radius $r$ and outer radius $R$.
-We are going to show that the conformal equivalence classes of such anuuli in the complex plane are parametrized by the ratio $R/r$.
+For 0 < r < R, let A(r, R) = \{z \in \mathbb{C}: r < |z| < R\}, the annulus centered at the origin with inner radius r and outer radius R. We are going to show that the conformal equivalence classes of such anuuli in the complex plane are parametrized by the ratio R/r.

-Theorem. $A(r_1, R_1)$ is conformally equivalent to $A(r_2, R_2)$ if and only if $R_1/r_1 = R_2/r_2$.
+Theorem.
+A(r_1, R_1) is conformally equivalent to A(r_2, R_2) if and only if R_1/r_1 = R_2/r_2.

-Proof: Suppose $R_1/r_1 = R_2/r_2$.
-Then there exists $k > 0$ such that $R_2 = k R_1$ and $r_2 = k r_1$.
-The map $f(z) = kz$ gives a conformal equivalence from $A(r_1, R_1)$ onto $A(r_2, R_2)$.
+Proof: Suppose R_1/r_1 = R_2/r_2.
+Then there exists k > 0 such that R_2 = k R_1 and r_2 = k r_1.
+The map f(z) = kz gives a conformal equivalence from A(r_1, R_1) onto A(r_2, R_2).

-Conversely, let $f$ be a biholomorphic map from $A(r_1, R_1)$ onto $A(r_2, R_2)$.
-By scaling if necessary, we may assume $r_1 = r_2 = 1$.
-Let $A_1 = A(1, R_1)$ and $A_2 = A(1, R_2)$.
-Fix some $1 < r < R_2$.
+Conversely, let f be a biholomorphic map from A(r_1, R_1) onto A(r_2, R_2).
+By scaling if necessary, we may assume r_1 = r_2 = 1.
+Let A_1 = A(1, R_1) and A_2 = A(1, R_2).
+Fix some 1 < r < R_2.

-Let $C = \{z \in \mathbb{C}: |z| = r\}$.
+Let C = \{z \in \mathbb{C}: |z| = r\}.

-Since $f^{-1}$ is continuous, $f^{-1}(C)$ is compact, so we can find some $\delta > 0$ such that $A(1, 1 + \delta) \cap f^{-1}(C) = \emptyset$.
-Let $V = f(A(1, 1 + \delta))$.
-Since $f$ is continuous, $V$ is connected, so either $V \subseteq A(1, r)$ or $V \subseteq A(r, R_2)$.
-By replacing $f$ with $R_2/f$, we may assume the first case holds.
+Since f^{-1} is continuous, f^{-1}(C) is compact, so we can find some \delta > 0 such that A(1, 1 + \delta) \cap f^{-1}(C) = \emptyset.
+Let V = f(A(1, 1 + \delta)).
+Since f is continuous, V is connected, so either V \subseteq A(1, r) or V \subseteq A(r, R_2).
+By replacing f with R_2/f, we may assume the first case holds.

-Claim: $|f(z_n)| \rightarrow 1$ whenever $|z_n| \rightarrow 1$.
+Claim: |f(z_n)| \rightarrow 1 whenever |z_n| \rightarrow 1.

-Proof of claim: Let $\{z_n\} \subseteq A(1, 1 + \delta)$.
-Note that $\{f(z_n)\}$ does not have a limit point in $A_2$ since otherwise $\{z_n\}$ would have a limit point in $A_1$ by continuity of $f^{-1}$, contradicting $|z_n| \rightarrow 1$.
-Hence $|f(z_n)| \rightarrow 1$ or $|f(z_n)| \rightarrow R_2$ (it must converge by continuity).
-The latter case is ruled out as $f(z_n) \in V \subseteq A(1, r)$.
+Proof of claim: Let \{z_n\} \subseteq A(1, 1 + \delta).
+Note that \{f(z_n)\} does not have a limit point in A_2 since otherwise \{z_n\} would have a limit point in A_1 by continuity of f^{-1}, contradicting |z_n| \rightarrow 1.
+Hence |f(z_n)| \rightarrow 1 or |f(z_n)| \rightarrow R_2 (it must converge by continuity).
+The latter case is ruled out as f(z_n) \in V \subseteq A(1, r).

 Similarly, we also have:

-Claim: $|f(z_n)| \rightarrow R_2$ whenever $|z_n| \rightarrow R_1$.
+Claim: |f(z_n)| \rightarrow R_2 whenever |z_n| \rightarrow R_1.

-Now set $\alpha = \log R_2/ \log R_1$.
-Define $g: A_1 \rightarrow \mathbb{R}$ by \[ g(z) = \log |f(z)|^2 - \alpha \log |z|^2 = 2(\log |f(z)| - \alpha \log |z|). \] We know that $\log |h|$ is harmonic whenever $h$ is holomorphic and nonzero, so $g$ is a harmonic function.
-By the two claims, $g$ extends to a continuous function on $\overline{A_1}$ vanishing on $\partial A_1$.
-This forces $g$ to vanish identically on $A_1$.
-In particular, \[ 0 = \frac{\partial g}{\partial z} = \frac{f'(z)}{f(z)} - \frac{\alpha}{z}. \] Take some $1 < c < R_1$ and let $\gamma(t) = ce^{it}, t \in [0, 2\pi]$.
-We have \[ \alpha = \frac{1}{2 \pi i}\int_\gamma \frac{\alpha}{z} dz = \frac{1}{2 \pi i}\int_\gamma \frac{f'(z)}{f(z)} dz = \mathrm{Ind}_{f \circ \gamma}(0), \] so $\alpha > 0$ is an integer.
-Observe that \[ \frac{d}{dz}(z^{-\alpha}f(z)) = z^{-\alpha - 1}(-\alpha f(z) + zf'(z)) = 0, \] thus $f(z) = Kz^{\alpha}$ for some nonzero constant $K$.
-Since $f$ is injective, $\alpha = 1$.
-Therefore $R_2 = R_1$.
+Now set \alpha = \log R_2/ \log R_1.
+Define g: A_1 \rightarrow \mathbb{R} by g(z) = \log |f(z)|^2 - \alpha \log |z|^2 = 2(\log |f(z)| - \alpha \log |z|).
+We know that \log |h| is harmonic whenever h is holomorphic and nonzero, so g is a harmonic function.
+By the two claims, g extends to a continuous function on \overline{A_1} vanishing on \partial A_1.
+This forces g to vanish identically on A_1.
+In particular, 0 = \frac{\partial g}{\partial z} = \frac{f'(z)}{f(z)} - \frac{\alpha}{z}.
+Take some 1 < c < R_1 and let \gamma(t) = ce^{it}, t \in [0, 2\pi].
+We have \alpha = \frac{1}{2 \pi i}\int_\gamma \frac{\alpha}{z} dz = \frac{1}{2 \pi i}\int_\gamma \frac{f'(z)}{f(z)} dz = \mathrm{Ind}_{f \circ \gamma}(0), so \alpha > 0 is an integer.
+Observe that \frac{d}{dz}(z^{-\alpha}f(z)) = z^{-\alpha - 1}(-\alpha f(z) + zf'(z)) = 0, thus f(z) = Kz^{\alpha} for some nonzero constant K. Since f is injective, \alpha = 1.
+Therefore R_2 = R_1.

 Reference: